RoboJackets/igvc-software/readme.md

     *Research and design documents.*

 ## Building Code
- For a installationo guide for ROS, check out the [installation guide on the RoboJackets wiki](https://wiki.robojackets.org/IGVC_Software_Installation_Instructions).
+ For a installation guide for ROS, check out the [installation guide on the RoboJackets wiki](https://wiki.robojackets.org/IGVC_Software_Installation_Instructions).

 1. Clone the repository (with the git submodules) into the src directory of a catkin workspace: